Enterprise, Clarke County, Mississippi

 Enterprise is a town in Clarke County, Mississippi, United States.
 The population was 526 at the 2010 census.

 History

 Enterprise was so named "to denote the policy of their inhabitants".
+The town was founded in 1834, by John J. McRae, who later served as Governor of Mississippi.

+In the early days of the American Civil War, a military training camp was set up at Enterprise for newly created Confederate units.
+After the fall of Vicksburg and Port Hudson in July, 1863, thousands of paroled Confederate troops were sent to a camp at Enterprise to await exchange.

+Units from Enterprise that served in the Civil War include the "Enterprise Guards", Company B of the 14th Mississippi Infantry Regiment, the "Enterprise Tigers", Company D of the 37th Mississippi Infantry, the "East Mississippi Guards", Company F of the 2nd Mississippi Cavalry Regiment, and the "McLain Rifles", Company B of the 37th Mississippi Infantry.

+After the state capital of Jackson fell to Union forces in May, 1863, the state government was briefly moved to Enterprise.
+The capital was moved to Columbus a few months later.

+The town formerly was located on the Mobile and Ohio Railroad and the New Orleans and Northeastern Railroad.

 Geography

 Enterprise is located in northwestern Clarke County at 32°10′25″N 88°49′19″W (32.173620, -88.821935).
 The Chickasawhay River is formed at Enterprise by the confluence of the Chunky River and Okatibbee Creek.

 U.S. Route 11 passes through the west side of the town, leading north 17 mi to Meridian and south 39 mi to Laurel.
 Exit 134 on Interstate 59 is 2 mi west of town.

 According to the United States Census Bureau, the town has a total area of 6.3 km2, of which 0.02 km2, or 0.27%, is water.

 Demographics

 2020 census

 As of the 2020 United States census, there were 496 people, 202 households, and 137 families residing in the town.